Managing by Network

 Participants learn the principles and practices of Managing by Network through peer-learning, case studies, instruction, and facilitated discussion.
 Participants are invited to take an active role in webinar discussions and apply course content to their current responsibilities.

-Featured Practices: collaborative leadership, conflict management, entrepreneurship, evaluation, facilitation, negotiation, partnership assessment, and more.
-See the 2018 Schedule for a complete list of topics.
+Featured Practices: collaborative leadership, conflict management, entrepreneurship, facilitation, negotiation, partnership assessment, and more.

-Highlighted Authorities: the Federal Advisory Committee Act (FACA), Paperwork Reduction Act (PRA), Freedom of Information Act (FOIA), and Federal Ethics Regulations related to partnership and community collaboration.
+Highlighted Authorities: the Federal Advisory Committee Act (FACA), Paperwork Reduction Act (PRA), Freedom of Information Act (FOIA), and Federal Ethics Regulations through the lens of community outreach.

 Instructors are practitioners in partnership and community collaboration from the public, nonprofit, and private sector.
 Specialists in the areas of conflict management, community collaboration, human dimensions, partnering, and philanthropy share their expertise.